islandmagic/varanny/README.md

 THD74
 IC705HF
 ```

-5. Start modem
+6. Start a modem and verify on your host computer that the corresponding VARA application is running and that the proper `.ini` configuration file has been applied if any was specified in your `.json` config file.

 ```
 start IC705FM
 OK
 ```

-Verify on your host computer that the VARA application is running and that the proper `.ini` configuration file has been applied if any.
+7. Stop the modem.
+The VARA application should be closed and the original `.ini` configuration restored.
-6. Stop modem

 ```
 stop
 OK
 Connection closed by foreign host.
 ```

-VARA application should be closed and `.ini` configuration restored.
+### Logs
+`varanny` logs output to the start system logs.